manyfold3d/website/sysadmin/configuration.md

 ### `DEMO_MODE`
 <small>Version 0.55.0+</small>

-Set to `enabled` to put the entire site into the demo mode used on [try.manyfold.app](https://try.manyfold.app).
+Set to `enabled` to put the entire site into the demo mode used on the old try.manyfold.app site.
 In this mode, all deletion, upload, and advanced admin features are disabled, even in single-user mode and for administrator users.
 You're pretty unlikely to need it, though perhaps you could use it as a sort of "emergency lockdown" mode.

 ### `MULTIUSER`
 <small>Version 0.59.0+</small>